gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 We can create an object for this class and use its methods.

-Some of them are `System.Random.Next()`, which returns a random integer, respecting its maximum and minimum values.
+Some of them are `System.Random.Next()`, which returns a random integer, respecting the wrapper class' maximum and minimum values.

 This method has an overload, that allows us to input a maximum and minimum value - a range that we want our number to be generated from.